wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/index.rst

 Installing Elastic Stack server
 -------------------------------

-Follow the proper guide to install and configure Elastic Stack in the second server:
+Follow the proper guide to install and configure Elastic Stack on the second server:

 **Debian, Ubuntu, and other Debian-based systems**